brimdata/brimcap/docs/Custom-Brimcap-Config.md

 that isolate a subset of the log outputs from the analyzer that should be processed.
 In this case we don't even need to use a `*` wildcard since we're only seeking to import the single output file.
-If we'd not included this setting, `brimcap load` would have failed when attempting to import the complete set of Suricata's log outputs, since several of its default outputs other than `eve.json` are not of Zed-compatible formats.
+If we'd not included this setting, `brimcap analyze` would have failed when attempting to process the complete set of Suricata's log outputs, since several of its default outputs other than `eve.json` are not of Zed-compatible formats.

 ```
 analyzers: